All About Skyla Dawn Cameron

 But there were SO many loose plot threads!

 There was a plot? ;-) Okay, in all seriousness, I never saw either River book as having a plot at all.
 I'm sorry for those unsatisfied with any dangling threads, but that's not what the books were about; they were about River's character arc and it felt mostly complete to me.
 And as I decided not to continue, it'll have to do.
 Thank you for your interest, though.

 Well, y'know, I'm grumpy about people hitting my site looking for torrents.
 (To those of you who got this far and DO obtain books legally, I think you're very good looking and you bring honor to your ancestors.)

 Why do you have some books available free under the serials section?

 I write a lot.
-Twenty finished books in under ten years, so the idea of having serials to build my fanbase didn't scare me.
+A couple dozen finished books in ten years, so the idea of having serials to build my fanbase didn't scare me.
 And they're mostly free because many were my own experiments and stuff I wanted to do for fun.
 I can't say they're always my best work, but I had loads of fun with them and think they stand up well given the circumstances.